If you have a certain type of autoimmune condition, your doctor might suggest Stelara (ustekinumab) as a treatment option for you.

 What’s the dosage of Stelara for children?

 The dosage of Stelara used in children also depends on body weight.
-The drug is given as an injection under the skin.
+The drug is given as a subcutaneous injection.

-Stelara is approved to treat plaque psoriasis in children and adolescents ages 6 years and older.
-It’s not approved for use in children or adolescents with psoriatic arthritis, Crohn’s disease, or ulcerative colitis.
+Stelara is approved to treat plaque psoriasis or psoriatic arthritis in children and adolescents ages 6 years and older.
+It’s not approved for use in children or adolescents with Crohn’s disease or ulcerative colitis.

 If your child weighs less than 60 kg (about 132 lb), their dose will be 0.75 mg per kg of body weight.
 For example, if your child weighs 40 kg (about 88 lb), their dose would be 30 mg.